Anet Bleich: Biography

-Ada Netty "Anet" Bleich's father was the journalist Herman Bleich (1917-1995), a refugee originally from Bochnia (near Krakow) whose family had fled to Germany and then, after 1933, escaped to The Hague where, by this time, his sister Rosa was living, and which is where Anet Bleich was born in 1951 and grew up.
+Ada Netty "Anet" Bleich's father was the journalist Herman Bleich (1917–1995), a refugee originally from Bochnia whose family had fled to Germany and then, after 1933, escaped to The Hague where, by this time, his sister Rosa was living, and which is where Anet Bleich was born in 1951 and grew up.
 During the postwar years Herman Bleich spent seven years as chairman Foreign Press Association in the Netherlands.
 For fifty years he was the Netherlands correspondent for mainstream national newspapers in Germany, Switzerland and Israel.

 Many years later Anet Bleich confided to a student-interviewer that when she was ten she had dreamed of growing up to become a "professional revolutionary, like Rosa Luxemburg".
 Subsequently, she attended the Gymnasium Haganum where she was at one stage "editor in chief" of the school magazine, Spectemur Agendo.

 She studied political science at the older University of Amsterdam.
 During 1969 and 1970, while still a student, she was a member of the Working Youth Group which had emerged through then university's left-wing student movements of the later 1960s.
 Another member of the group was her contemporary, Max van Weezel, who has also become a political journalist.
 The two of them have subsequently then married.
 Their daughter, born in 1986 has followed her parents into journalism.

 In 1972, like several of her university contemporaries Anet Bleich joined the Communist Party, remaining a member until approximately 1975.
-During the 1980s and 1990s, as cold war tensions began to ease a little, her left-wing political convictions were seen to have become more nuanced.
+During the 1980s and 1990s, as Cold War tensions began to ease a little, her left-wing political convictions were seen to have become more nuanced.